collective-soundworks/soundworks/README.md

 On the client side, modules can be executed in a particular order according to a given application scenario and the involved interactions with the user.
 As an example, a scenario could provide the following interactions when a participant connects as `player` client to the application’s root URL:
 - The mobile devices displays a *welcome* message (*e.g.* "Welcome to the performance!").
 When the participant clicks on the screen…
-- the client goes through a *check-in* procedure to register as player and the device may display some instructions.
+- the client goes through a *check-in* procedure and the device may display some instructions.
 In the meantime, …
 - the client *synchronizes* its clock with the server.
 Finally, when these are done…
 - the client joins the *performance*.